 - Section 1.
 Membership.
-The voting membership of the Executive Committee shall comprise of the Commission Co-Chairs, the Committee Co-Chairs, three (3) Executive Committee At-Large members who are elected by the Commission, and DHSP, as a non-voting member. - Section 2.
+The voting membership of the Executive Committee shall be comprised of the Commission Co-Chairs, the Committee Co-Chairs, three Executive Committee At-Large members who are elected by the Commission, subject matter expert(s) appointed by the Executive Committee necessary to fulfill the duties of the Commission, a person with public policy expertise, DHSP, as a non-voting member, and one of the Co-Chairs from the Caucuses.
+Caucus representatives on the Executive Committee must be Commissioners or Alternates - Section 2.
 Co-Chairs.
 The Commission Co-Chairs shall serve as the co-chairs of the Executive Committee, and one or both shall preside over its meetings. - Section 3.
 Responsibilities.
-The Executive Committee is charged with the following responsibilities: - A. Overseeing all Commission and planning council operational and administrative activities. - B. Serving as the clearinghouse to review and forward items for discussion, approval and action to the Commission and its various working groups and units. - C. Acting on an emergency basis on behalf of the Commission, as necessary, between regular meetings of the Commission. - D. Approving the agendas for the Commission's regular, Annual, and special meetings. - E. Determining the annual Commission work plan and functional calendar of activities, in consultation with the committees and subordinate working units. - F. Conducting strategic planning activities for the Commission. - G. Adopting a Memorandum of Understanding ("MOU") with DHSP, if needed, and monitoring ongoing compliance with the MOU. - H. Resolving potential grievances or internal complaints informally when possible and standing as a hearing committee for grievances and internal complaints.
+The Executive Committee is charged with the following responsibilities:

+- A. Overseeing all Commission operational and administrative activities. - B. Serving as the clearinghouse to review and forward items for discussion, approval and action to the Commission and its various working groups and units. - C. Acting on an emergency basis on behalf of the Commission, as necessary, between regular meetings of the Commission. - D. Approving the agendas for the Commission's regular, annual, and special meetings. - E. Determining the annual Commission work plan and functional calendar of activities, in consultation with the committees and subordinate working units. - F. Conducting strategic planning activities for the Commission. - G. Adopting a Memorandum of Understanding ("MOU") with DHSP, if needed, and monitoring ongoing compliance with the MOU. - H. Resolving potential grievances or internal complaints informally when possible and standing as a hearing committee for grievances and internal complaints. - I. Making amendments, as needed, to the Ordinance, which governs Commission operations. - J. Making amendments or revisions to the Bylaws consistent with the Ordinance and/or to reflect current and future goals, requirements and/or objectives. - K. Recommending, developing, and implementing Commission policies and procedures and maintenance of the Commission's Policy/Procedure Manual. - L. Advocating public policy issues at every level of government that impact Commission efforts to implement a continuum of HIV services or a service delivery system for Los Angeles County, consistent with the comprehensive HIV plan. - M. Initiating policy initiatives that advance HIV care, treatment and prevention services and related interests.